elena-pascal/romanian-grammar/basics-1.md

 * neînfricat (fearless) - here we use *î* because the word stems from *înfricat* with the preposition *ne*

-### Eu, ea, e, este
+### Eu, ea, e, este, sunt, suntem

 Although Romanian has exceptionally few pronunciation exception, there is one which is noticeable from the very beginning. *Eu* (I/me), *el* (he/him), *ea* (she/her), *ei* (they/them masc.), *ele* (they/them fem.), *e* (is), and *este* (is) are all pronounced starting with /ie/ instead of simply /e/.
+Aditionally, a relativelly recent language reform resulted in *sunt* and *suntem* still being pronounced according to the old spelling *sînt* and *sîntem*, respectivelly.

 ### Personal pronouns